LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 ##### Nothing spectacular, here

-we're simply removing the class no-js and then adding a new one, has-js, this can only happen if the user, user-agent or whatver else hasn't blocked JS
+We're simply removing the class no-js and then adding a new one, has-js, this can only happen if the user, user-agent or whatver else hasn't blocked JS

 #### Moving the entire drawer in the DOM

 I gave this one a little thought, and for the drawer to push the page or squish it, it needs to be on the same layer, so that rules out position: absolute; etc, as it would just slide over the top and we're going for a push effect, first.
-I'm not 100% sure whether this can be achieved without moving it to another location in the DOM, I do concede though, i haven't thrown everything at it to test my theory, I just thought about it and didn't have any lightbulbs illuminating around my head, so I thought, I'll just move it.
+I'm kind of limited by my idea of having it only push the `<main>` container to the side, I don't want it to effect the `<header>` or `<footer>` elements, they can be the tracks our "drawer" glides on, I guess.

+There is one consideration, here, visually, our toggle will still appear in the `<header>`, but progrmmatically, it will no longer be there.
+I am having the drawer on the right side of the viewport so we need to consider focus order and ensure it is logical and intuitive.
+That means that a user would tab through the links in the primary navigation, then to the trigger, if they open the drawer, they will then tab through its interactive elements before moving to the `<main>` landmark, otherwise, they will just move to the `<main> `landmark, as the drawer's contents will be properly hidden.
+Our secondary navigation was previously in the `<header>`, which made perfect sense, now it isn't.
+Is this an issue?
+Perhaps not, a `<nav>` is afterall a landmark, which can be in the main parts of the page, the footer, anywhere, really, but, visually, it still is.

+I'm going to use aria-owns="\[ID_Ref_Of_Drawer]", just to make it a child of the <header>, so my hoisting it about in the DOM makes exactly the same sense and has exactly the same programmatic structure as before, it's almost like I didn't move it at all